I-CONIC-Vision-AB/iconic-measure/README.md

 ## Running IconicMeasure.exe

-> You will get a message that you do not have an I-CONIC API license.
-Send the license request to info@i-conic.eu to request a license
+> **Warning** You will get a message that you do not have an I-CONIC API license.
+Send the license request to info@i-conic.eu to request a license.

 - _File -> Open folder_: Open a folder with an image, a depth map and a camera file (or download the [example data](https://drive.google.com/file/d/1h-bBEX3nqHUjjmbcQ2lAMTOktAqihPhV))
 - _Tab_: Go to the next (and only) frame